How to Run the brew upgrade Command on macOS Every Day

 Conclusion

-command on macOS is a great way to save time and ensure that your system is up to date.
+Automating the brew upgrade command on macOS is a great way to save time and ensure that your system is up to date.
 Whether you choose to use cron or launchd, both methods are effective for running the command automatically at the same time every day.
 Give them a try and see which one works best for you!